Xperaz/Coffee-shop/README.md

- Notice: using script tag at the bottom of the body now is deprecated, but the reason why we put the script tag at the bottom of HTML in the past is that when the browser is parsing the HTML line by line when it finds the script tag it stops parsing and try to execute a javascript file, so the user should wait until the browser execute javascript so he can see some UI, which we put in the bottom to make HTML and CSS load first, then start executing the javascript code.
+ Notice: using script tag at the bottom of the body now is deprecated, but the reason why we put the script tag at the bottom of HTML in the past is that when the browser is parsing the HTML line by line when it finds the script tag it stops parsing and try to execute a javascript file, so the user should wait until the browser executes javascript so he can see some UI, which we put in the bottom to make HTML and CSS load first, then start executing the javascript code.

  now we are using defer or async: the parser when it finds the script tag with defer will download the file but it will continue parsing the HTML file when it parses